ericdhitchens/Predicting_Concrete_Compressive_Strength/README.md

 ### 04_PDF_Reports
 Contains PDFs of the Jupyter notebooks from the 02_Python_Code folder.
 The PDFs were generated via LaTeX from the Jupyter Notebook platform.
+They are intended to be read starting with 01, then 02, then 03.